How I Built a 7-Module Course Solo While Working Full-Time

 What AI handled: Drafting initial slide content from my outlines, suggesting layout types, generating the CSS and rendering code.

-What required human judgment: Every content decision.
+What I chose to control: Every content decision.
 Which frameworks to include and which to cut.
 How to sequence the argument.
 What's too much for a slide and belongs in the companion guide instead.
 The design system itself — choosing warm light mode over the dark-mode default, the color palette, the font pairing.
+Could AI have made these decisions?
+Probably.
+But I believed they mattered enough to own them.

 Phase 2: Voice